 Over time, dust and dirt can build up and coat the motor of your HVAC system.
 If this happens, your motor can overheat, which can trigger your system’s safety shut-off.
 Though repairing the motor does not involve as much risk as other kinds of repairs, you should not attempt to repair it yourself.
 Failing to repair it properly could cause the motor to fail and result in an even more costly expense.

-If you have a newer system, it probably has a direct drive motor, so you won’t really need to worry about this one.
-But if your home has an older system and you smell burning rubber or hear squealing noises coming from it, it’s possible that your system’s belts have become damaged or worn out and need to be replaced.
+If you smell burning rubber or hear squealing noises coming from your HVAC system, it’s possible that your system’s belts have become damaged or worn out and need to be replaced.
 If they are not replaced, the belts can cause other parts of your system to overwork.
 Though this repair may seem simple, it requires extreme precision.
 The belts must be placed properly to run well.
 If they aren’t, they may slip off and damage other parts of the system.

-Unfortunately, many homeowners think that they can easily perform preventive maintenance on their own.
-Though preventive maintenance does not necessarily present any imminent danger to your physical well-being, you can damage your system if you do not replace the parts correctly or properly perform the maintenance.
+Unfortunately, many homeowners think that they can easily perform preventative maintenance on their own.
+Though preventative maintenance does not necessarily present any imminent danger to your physical well-being, you can damage your system if you do not replace the parts correctly or properly perform the maintenance.

 An HVAC technician will know what to look for and how to clean the parts.
 They will also be able to tell you when you should replace damaged or worn-out parts and let you know if any parts covered by a warranty can be exchanged before the warranty expires.